telerik/xamarin-forms-docs/cloud-integration/amazon-web-services/connect-to-data-in-the-cloud/dynamo-db.md

 Another option is to to type the following command in the **NuGet Package Manager Console**: *PM> Install-Package AWSSDK.DynamoDBv2*

->note If you do not have a AWS account in Visual Studio please check the [Getting Started]({%slug cloud-integration/aws/getting-started%}) article.
+>note If you do not have an AWS account in Visual Studio please check the [Getting Started]({%slug cloud-integration/aws/getting-started%}) article.

 ## Step 3: Create the ViewModel